Orinoquía Sustainable Integrated Landscape Program

 ISFL Funding

-- $1 million IFC projects to support sustainability by private sector enterprises in the livestock and dairy sectors of the Orinoquía region
+- $8.8 million IFC projects to support sustainability by private sector enterprises in the livestock and dairy sectors, and in the cocoa sector of the Orinoquía region

 - $7.3 million for the technical study called, “Developing climate-smart agriculture supply value chains: Opportunities, challenges, and emerging lessons.”
-This will complement technical assistance funds to increase knowledge on the cocoa, livestock, NFTP, and palm oil sectors.
+This will complement technical assistance funds to increase knowledge on the cocoa, livestock, non-timber forest products (NFTP), and palm oil sectors, as well as on water governance, special analysis for value chains expansion, and digital technologies.

 Co-financing